edward62740/I2DS/README.md

 # Internal Intruder Detection System (I<sup>2</sup>DS)

+### Overview
 This is a sub-GHz proprietary security sensor system.
+The sensors listed below will enter sensing mode once enabled through the CPN GUI or the mobile app.
+Any detected intrusion will then trigger a FCM background notification on the smartphones of the users with the mobile app installed.

 # Current progress
 ## CPN